Google AdWords

 6. Improve Quality Score

 1 .
-Choose Your Campaign Type : Select a campaign type that aligns with your business goals (Search, Display, Shopping, etc.).
+Choose Your Campaign Type : Choose a campaign type that will support your business objectives (Search, Display, Shopping and so on).

 3 .
 Target Audience: